vivid-planet/comet/docs/docs/content-scope/data-driven-application.md

 ### API: User permissions

-So far COMET didn't help us a lot with our scope, but for user permssions it has its value.
+So far, COMET hasn't helped us a lot with our scope, but it has its value for user permissions.

-First an overview of user permissions:
+First, an overview of user permissions:

 - Every user has access to resolvers with permissions (e.g., "products") - not covered here
 - Every user has access to scopes